Skip to main content

 Old Acre

-Old Acre is the city’s signature attraction and the reason many travellers choose to stay here.
-The old walled city combines Crusader remains, Ottoman buildings, markets, narrow lanes, sea walls, religious sites, and harbour scenery in one compact area.
+Old Acre is the city’s signature attraction and the main reason many travellers choose to stay here.
+It combines stone lanes, markets, old walls, religious landmarks, Crusader-era remains, Ottoman architecture, sea views, and port life in a compact area.

 Knights’ Halls